takahashim/eps2pgf/other_files/README.txt

 ----------------------------------------------------------------------------
 Usage
 ----------------------------------------------------------------------------
-See the user manual doc\eps2pgf_manual.pdf.
+See the user manual doc\eps2pgf_manual.pdf, or run Eps2pgf with the command line argument '--help'.

 ----------------------------------------------------------------------------